anthony-meza/xbuoy/README.md

 # xbuoy

-A package to aggregate buoy data into xarray objects
+A package to aggregate buoy data (see [ndbc-api](https://github.com/CDJellen/ndbc-api))into xarray objects

 ## Installation